Mini Pecan Pies

 • Carefully press the dough rounds into each muffin slot.
 (The dough should come up about halfway in each muffin well.
 Make certain there aren't any rips!)

-• In a medium mixing bowl, whisk together the brown sugar, granulated sugar, melted butter, beaten egg, corn syrup, vanilla extract, a pinch of salt, and chopped pecans.
+• In a medium mixing bowl, whisk together the brown sugar, granulated sugar, melted butter, egg, corn syrup, vanilla extract, a pinch of salt, and chopped pecans.
 Mix until thoroughly combined.

 • Fill each pie crust with 1 & 1/2 tablespoons of the filling (it wonโ€™t look like a lot, but the filling expands while baking.)